 “In terms of pure price objective, the downward-sloping formations for any given depth are more bearish than their horizontal or upward-sloping counterparts.
 This is because the breakdown from the neckline takes place at the lowest point of the pattern.”

-- Martin PringTarget Achievement Rate: According to Bulkowski, 55-56% of patterns meet the measured move target.
+- Martin PringTarget Achievement Rate: According to Bulkowski's current research, 51% of patterns meet the measured move target.

 “Connect 'Head and Shoulders' bottoms in a trend line or neckline.
 When the price closes below the neckline, a potential short trade is signaled.
 Short one tick below the breakdown bar's low.
 After a trade entry, if the price closes above the neckline, a potential failure of the pattern is signaled.
 Place a 'stop' order above the neckline.”

-- Suri Duddella, Trade Chart Patterns Like the ProsEven the most reliable patterns fail.
+- Suri Duddella, Trade Chart Patterns Like the ProsEven the most reliable patterns fail — and when they do, they produce fake breakouts (fakeouts) that can trap traders.
 Understanding failure characteristics protects your capital.

 “Failures of head-and-shoulders formations are rare, but they do occur.
 [In one example] the well-formed formation has a head centrally located between two shoulders.
 The left and right shoulders are at the same price level.
 Volume is highest on the left shoulder and lowest on the right, as expected.
 Why do prices fail to pierce the neckline and head down?
 The answer is not clear.
 The formation is perfect except that it fails to descend.”